Marthe Robin: Foyers de Charité

 In 1936, Robin founded the Foyers de Charité at Châteauneuf-de-Galaure.
 Lay people participated in the life of this foyer, under the supervision of a priest.
 This involvement of lay people was unusual in pre-Vatican II Catholicism.
 Since then, a total of 75 these communities have been founded in 44 countries, either directly by Marthe herself or inspired by her example.
-In 1984, the Foyers de Charity were officially recognized by the Catholic Church as an Association of lay faithful of pontifical right, under the supervision of the Pontifical Council for laypeople.
+In 1984, the Foyers de Charity were officially recognized by the Catholic Church as an Association of lay faithful of pontifical right, under the supervision of the Pontifical Council for the Laity.

 The Foyers de Charité have in turn influenced the founders of various communities within the charismatic renewal, including the Community of St. John, the Emmanuel Community, and the Community of the Beatitudes.

 Beatification process

 In 1986, a diocesan inquiry was opened to investigate the possibility of Robin's beatification.
 Two religious experts, a theologian and a historian, were entrusted with the case in 1988.
 The Vatican granted a Nihil obstat in 1991.
 Between 1988 and 1996, more than 120 witnesses and experts were consulted.
-From 1993 to 1995, a critical biography was written for the Congregation for the cause of saints.
+From 1993 to 1995, a critical biography was written for the Congregation for the Causes of Saints.
 A file of 17,000 pages was submitted to the Vatican in 1996.